Brick Works, Deep Water Bay [c.1889-c.1931]

 1896 - The brick works were sold to the Green Island Cement Co.

-1927 - The latest mention I've found is in a newspaper report from 1928 on Green Island Cement.
-The report notes that the Brick Works was making a loss, and was closed on 31st December 1927.
+1927 - A newspaper report from 1928 on Green Island Cement notes that the Brick Works was making a loss, and was closed on 31st December 1927.
 The report (copied below) says the plant was mothballed so it could be restarted if needed, but I haven't found any record of it being used again after 1927.

 Extract from article on page 14 of The Hong Kong Telegraph, 1928-03-21: